mleonhard/www-tamale-net/drafts/minimal-hosting.md

 The hosting service is strictly prepaid.
 When you let the account balance go to zero, you are closing the account.
-The API should stop your server and deletes its data.
+The service stops your server and deletes its data.

 You should set up monitoring and a low-balance alert.